Plutonomicon/plutarch-plutus/docs/USAGE.md

 - `POrd`
 - `PIntegral`

-You can also derive the following typeclasses for Plutarch _terms_:-
+You can also derive the following typeclasses for Plutarch _terms_:

 - `Num`
 - `Semigroup`
 - `Monoid`

 What does this mean?
 Well, `Num` would actually be implemented for `Term s a`, where `a` is a Plutarch type.
-For example, if you wanted to implement `Semigroup` for `Term s PPubKeyHash` (`Term s PByteString` already has a `Semigroup` instance), you can write-
+For example, if you wanted to implement `Semigroup` for `Term s PPubKeyHash` (`Term s PByteString` already has a `Semigroup` instance), you can write:

 ```hs
 {-# LANGUAGE StandaloneDeriving #-}